 Helicopter crash caught on camera

-New video has been released of a police helicopter crashing as it tried to take off in Little Rock, Arkansas.
+It happened as a police helicopter tried to take off in Little Rock, Arkansas.

 -